githubsheng/MSL/README.md

 * `MSL/compiler/src/main/java/DLS/ParseTreeVisitor.java` (no docs though, it converts parse tree into abstract syntax tree)
 * `MSL/compiler/src/main/java/DLS/CommandGenerator/Generator.java` (no docs though, generate commands based on abstract syntax tree)
 * `MSL/interpreter/src/interpreter.ts` (with extensive comments, it execute the commands)

+# Commonly asked questions
+* Q: How come the syntax has this ugly `end` statement everywhere
+* A: After talking with some friends in BU, I realize people don't like `{ } && || !`.
+It scares them.
+So I use `and or end` instead, at least they read better.

+* Q: Why not an existing language like JS?
+* A: Well, thats my first plan as well, but then it is very difficult to ensure security.
+If you allow people to write JS, two cases can happen: 1. they are experts and they can do very tricky and harmful things, like read the cookie, jump to another page.
+2. they are beginners and they make very naive but bad code, like inifinite loops and so on.
+Also, it is very difficult to add syntax sugar, like `select q1.r1` (to programmatically change user's answer) or `rank r1->r2->r3` (to change the rankings in a ranking questions.
+Finally, it is very difficult to build debuggers.

+* Q: Whats next?
+* A: So many things requires attention.
+To name some most important ones: docs, test cases, bug fixes, more features, built in support for multi languages and so on.